pyannoteai/tutorials/2026-04-beyond-transcription-talk/README.md

 <!-- [![Watch the talk](https://img.youtube.com/vi/xxxxxxxx/maxresdefault.jpg)](https://youtu.be/xxxxxx) -->

-You can reproduce locally the `Beyond transcription` demo presented during the talk in three simple steps:
+You can reproduce locally the `Beyond transcription` demo presented during the talk in four simple steps:

 1. Clone the repository